BradNeuberg/cloudless/README.md

 ![cloud detection boxes](examples/rapideye_cloud_2-regions.png "Areas with yellow boxes are clouds")

+Note that even though Cloudless is currently focused on cloud detection and localization, the entire pipeline can be used for any other satellite detection task with just a bit of tweaking, such as detecting cars, different biomes, etc. Use the annotation tools to bootstrap training data then run it through the pipeline for your particular task; everything in Cloudless is what you would need for other kinds of orbital computer vision detection tasks.

 This project and its trained model are available under an Apache 2 license; see the [license.txt file](license.txt) for details.

 Parts of the Cloudless project started as part of Dropbox's Hack Week, with continued work post-Hack Week by Brad Neuberg.
 Contributors: